 - Working with local partners.

 - Advertising vacancies through refugee community networks.

-- Considering relocation.
+- Refugee focused job fairs.

 Working with local partners

 Refugee job seekers may not be aware of vacancies at your company:

 - Recently-arrived refugees typically aren't tapped into professional or social networks to link them to jobs. - They may also not be aware of common ways of finding jobs in their new country, such as online job boards or platforms.